Work Schedules and Work Location Standards

 - At a University of Florida facility: The faculty or staff member’s work schedule is generally fulfilled at an established work location of an official University of Florida facility, which may be in Gainesville or elsewhere.
 Incidental flexibility to work elsewhere can be extended from time to time under the university’s Flexibility in the Workplace Policy.
 When an employee is assigned to work at a UF facility, the established official work address is documented for each employee via the myUFL system.

 Regardless of the work setting or working scenario, UF regulations and policies apply to all employees of the university.

 Note: University of Florida supervisors are not obligated to provide this arrangement, and the University of Florida has the right to refuse to make working at a remote location available to any employee and/or to terminate the arrangement at any time—regardless of whether the request meets the established criteria.
-For more information, see the Alternate Work Location policy.
+For more information, see the Remote Work Location policy.